nkirschi/SAMBL/README.md

-# Sample-Efficient Continuous-Time Reinforcement Learning (SECTRL)
+# SAMBL: Sparsity-Aware Model-Based Learning

 Model-based RL for episodic continuous-time linear-quadratic control where the dynamics `Θ⋆ = [A⋆ | B⋆]` are row-sparse.
+The proposed algorithm, **SAMBL** (*Sparsity-Aware Model-Based Learning*), replaces the least-squares dynamics estimator of a certainty-equivalent agent with a row-wise LASSO that exploits the sparsity.
-The experiments show that a row-wise LASSO estimator attains lower regret than dense OLS as the dimension grows, on synthetic systems and on two structured benchmarks (a spring-mass chain and the IEEE 39-bus power grid).
+The experiments show that SAMBL attains lower regret than the dense OLS baseline as the dimension grows, on synthetic systems and on two structured benchmarks (a spring-mass chain and the IEEE 39-bus power grid).

 The project uses [`uv`](https://docs.astral.sh/uv/).
 Every command below is prefixed with `uv run` so it executes inside the locked environment.